The Mathematical Symbol "Percent Sign (%)"

 The "Percent Sign" Symbol (%): A Common Metric for Ratios

 In everyday language and technical discourse alike, the % symbol – widely known as the "Percent Sign" – is omnipresent.
 This versatile symbol represents a ratio in terms of parts per hundred, making it an indispensable tool for expressing proportions in an intuitive manner.
-Let's explore the ubiquitous % symbol and its wide-ranging applications.
+This lesson covers the common % symbol and its wide-ranging applications.

 Unpacking the % Symbol